GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ---

 Time-series analyses can generally be divided into forecasting future dynamics and describing and potentially explaining past patterns.
-Since the later often requires continuous i.e. gap-free observations, we start with a simple forecasting procedure, which can also be used for gap-filling in some cases.
+Since the latter often requires continuous i.e. gap-free observations, we start with a simple forecasting procedure, which can also be used for gap-filling in some cases.

 To illustrate forecasting, we will again use the (mean monthly) air temperature records of the weather station in Cölbe (which is closest to Marburg).
 The data has been supplied by the [German Weather Service](https://opendata.dwd.de/climate_environment/CDC/observations_germany){:target="_blank"}.